Overcoming Math Anxiety

-Do you feel nervous about math?
-Do you dislike math?
-Do you have fear of doing math?
+Do you feel nervous about Math?
+Do you dislike Math?
+Do you have fear of doing Math?
 If so, you are not alone.
-You may have "math anxiety."
+You may have Math anxiety.
+Math anxiety, or Math phobia, is not unusual.

 - Negative self-talk.